snowdj/geocompr/07-read-write-plot.md

 The above code chunk demonstrates how API requests can be constructed programmatically with the `GET()` function, which takes a base URL and a list of query parameters which can easily be extended.
 The result of the request is saved in `res`, an object of class `response` defined in the **httr** package, which is a list containing information of the request, including the URL.
-As can be seen by executing `browseURL(res$url)`), the results can also be read directly in a browser, although they are not designed to be human readable.
+As can be seen by executing `browseURL(res$url)`), the results can also be read directly in a browser.
-The contents of the request can be extracted as follows:
+One way of extracting the contents of the request is as follows:

 ```r